 No need to overdo it.

-** I did high five Simone, Kyla and Mustafina as they left the competition floor before the AA medal ceremony.
-Also talked to ASac and bought an Adidas gymnastics t-shirt, if you really wanna know.
+* I did high five Simone, Kyla and Mustafina as they left the competition floor before the AA medal ceremony.

 Note: This is my personal opinion based on my experiences.
-If your view is totally different, share it with us in the comments.
+If your view is totally different, share it in the comments.